mrksohag/jquery-form-validation/README.md

     }
 }
 ```
 validationType = Validation type 2 or 1.
-2 for return true or false.
-1 for submit form validation if validation failed it will not submit form.
+1 for submit form validation, if validation failed it will not submit form.
+2 for return type like if validation pass then true else false.

 ##Demo Usages
 ```